CraftAcademyLabs/ca_course/week3/portfolio_challenge/03_styling_and_content.md

 })
 ```

-That is our test, lets get to writing some code.
+That is our test, let's get to writing some code.
-Let's start with creating two new files in our `src` folder. `Footer.jsx` and `Header.jsx`.
+Let's start by creating two new files in our `src` folder. `Footer.jsx` and `Header.jsx`.
 In the first iteration, we can just add some basic text.
 We WILL style them in a moment.

 This is the code for `Header.jsx`: